Early Signs of Cervical Cancer Every Woman Should Be Aware Of

 • Cervical conization is a technique or a procedure wherein a cone-shaped piece of the cervical mass is excised to diagnose and study the transition of the malignant cells.
 It is not an invasive technique and is absolutely safe.

-• Cauterization (the technique of burning a part of the body to remove an undesired growth) and cryosurgery (the technique of application of extreme cold to remove an undesired growth) are used to remove the part of the cervix which is diseased.
+• Cauterization (the technique of burning a part of the body to remove an undesired growth) and cryosurgery (the technique of application of extreme cold to remove an undesired growth) are used to remove the part of the cervix that is diseased.

 • Removal of the cervix completely is the option in critical stages.
 However, this does not alter the sex life of a female.

-What Are the Home Remedies that can Help Prevent and Fight Cancer?
+What Are the Home Remedies That Can Help Prevent and Fight Cancer?

 • Figs are one of the best fruits which have powerful anticancer compounds.